wp-plugins/medialink/readme.txt

 == Description ==

 Create a playlist (image, music, video) of data in the media library below the specified, MediaLink displays Pages by passing the data to various software.

+Please use the [GalleryLink](http://wordpress.org/plugins/gallerylink/) If you want to output the gallery by specifying the directory.

 You write and use short codes to page.